ALieNZ

 History

-I came across this book as a teenager in India.
+I came across this book as a teenager in India when we visited Nepal.

 When I was at MIT, studying art, design, and film, I received a grant to turn it into a one-hour immersive three-screen film and I had William Burroughs writing the script and Phillip Glass the music.
 We got only part of the way as the computers were not up to speed.